SCI-parina/blockofwars/README.md

 # blockofwars
-Silly block for twitch interaction, for SCI-C1000
+Silly block game for twitch interaction, for SCI-C1000